cleardusk/ImageToAscii/README.md

 ## Intro
-This is a simple, light and optimized image-to-ascii and ascii-to-image converter.
-It now support image and video.
+This is a simple, light and optimized **image-to-ascii** and **ascii-to-image** converter.
+It now supports image and video.

 ## 1. Image to Ascii
+This conversion is implemented by mapping the intensity of pixel to characters with different shape.
 ### Command option
 `-f | --file` is input image path.